insin/nwb/docs/Configuration.md

 #### `babel`: `Object`

-Use this field to provide your own options for Babel (version 5) - [see the Babel 5 options documentation](https://github.com/babel/babel.github.io/blob/862b43db93e48762671267034a50c30c00e433e2/docs/usage/options.md).
+Use this object to provide your own options for Babel (version 5) - [see the Babel 5 options documentation](https://github.com/babel/babel.github.io/blob/862b43db93e48762671267034a50c30c00e433e2/docs/usage/options.md).

 e.g. to use `async`/`await` transforms, you will need to configure Babel's `stage` and `optional` settings: